 Why Getting on the Same Page in a Relationship is So Important

 Being on the same page implies unity, synchrony, and understanding between spouses.
 This is an exciting feat, as partners with differing backgrounds, personalities, and ways of thinking must somehow integrate their differences.

 If partners are not on the same page, they work towards conflicting goals or travel very different paths to get there.

 Being on alternating paths precipitates unhappiness and culminates in fighting, discontentment, and overall dissatisfaction within the relationship or marriage.

 Spouses have more difficulty solving problems and coping with life’s challenges when they are on different pages than if they are working towards common goals on the same page.

 How to Get on the Same Page as Your Partner or Spouse in 4 Steps

-Luckily, in the “Choose Your Own Adventure” series, if you did not like the original ending that you chose, you had an opportunity to flip back to the point where the story diverged and choose a different one.
+Luckily, in the “Choose Your Adventure” series, if you did not like the original ending that you chose, you had an opportunity to flip back to the point where the story diverged and choose a different one.

-Similarly, if you and your spouse find yourselves on different pages, you need to flip back to the point where you diverged and make a unified, collective decision regarding the path that you want to take.
+Similarly, if you and your spouse find yourselves on different pages, you need to flip back to the point where you diverge and make a unified, collective decision regarding the path that you want to take.